 Graduate Council fellow.
 Advanced work in online technology and information sources.

 University of Alabama in Huntsville Huntsville, Alabama, M.A. in English, 1999

 Dartmouth College Hanover, New Hampshire, B.A. in Art History and Studio Art, 1995

-Assistant Professor and Library Media Program Chair, Jacksonville State University, Jacksonville, Alabama, fall 2015 to present.
+Assistant Professor and Library Media Program Chair, Jacksonville State University, Jacksonville, Alabama, fall 2015 to October 2021.
 Courses include LM 511 Collection Development, LM 515 Management of Media Centers, LM 520 Reference, LM 550 Instructional Design and LM 515 Internship

 Instructor, Jacksonville State University, Jacksonville, Alabama, spring 2012, LM 514 Cataloging and Classification of Media, Spring 2013, LM 512 Young Adult Literature, and LM 515 Internship, Dr. Betty Morris

 Adjunct Professor, School of Library and Information Science, University of North Texas, 2007-08, Faculty for SLIS 5208, Learning Resources Organization and Management, Dr. Carol Simpson